Most are accessible on my Academia page, as well as other more recent draft manuscripts.

 (2006) ‘An exploration into law and narratives: the case of intellectual property law of biotechnology.’
 Law and Critique 17: 239-265.

 (2021) ‘Cross-disciplinarity as a practice of critical linking: how does a scholar relate different ’bodies’?
 Writing from Within the Body as a Research Process’.
 In: Herman, D. and Parsley, C. eds.
-Kent Law School Interdisciplinary Research Methods.
+Interdisciplinarities: Research Process, Method, and the Body of Law.
 Palgrave Macmillan.

 (2020) ‘Patents as Assets: Intellectual Property Rights as Market Subjects and Objects‘ in: Birch, K. and Muniesa, F. eds.
 Turning Things into Assets: New Lineaments in the Study of Technoscientific Capitalism.
 MIT Press.